Manage the entire PI planning and execution workflow through the Program Room—one central command center.

 - Progress: Program increment statistics:

-- When in the program view, view the time left for the PI, percent of objectives done, a number and percent of accepted stories vs. total stories, percent of accepted epics, capabilities, and features, and a number of dependencies done out of a total number of dependencies.
+- When in the program view, view the time left for the PI (not including weekends), percent of objectives done, a number and percent of accepted stories vs. total stories, percent of accepted epics, capabilities, and features, and a number of dependencies done out of a total number of dependencies.

 - When in the team view, view the percent of accepted stories out of a total number of stories, a number of dependencies done out of a total number of dependencies, and a number of defects closed out of a total number of defects in the PI assigned to the selected program.